skhiggins/Stata_guide/README.md

 * When generating tables with multiple panels, `regsave` and `texsave` are recommended.

 ## Filepaths
-* Use forward slashes for pathnames (`$results/tables` not `$results\tables`).
+* Use forward slashes for filepath names (`$results/tables` not `$results\tables`).
 This ensures that the code works across multiple operating systems, and avoids issues that arise due to the backslash being used as an escape character.
 * Avoid spaces and capital letters in file and folder names.
 * Never use `cd` to manually change the directory.
 Unfortunately Stata does not have a package to work with relative filepaths (like `here` in R or `pyprojroot` in Python).
 Instead, the `00_run.do` script (described below) should define a global macro for the project's root directory and (optionally) global macros for its immediate subdirectories.
 Then, since scripts should always be run through the `00_run.do` script, all other do files should not define full absolute paths but instead should specify absolute paths using the global macro for the root directory that was defined in `00_run.do`.
 	* This ensures that when others run the project code, they only need to change the file path in one place.